adrienmaloba/www.diagrams.net-source/doc/faq/google-drive-diagrams.md

 <img src="/assets/img/blog/google-classroom-diagram-demonstration.gif" style="max-width:100%;height:auto;" alt="Preview, add comments to and open diagrams in the draw.io editor from Google Classroom">

-**Tip:** WHen working in a group on the same diagram stored in Google Drive, right-click on the drawing canvas and [share your mouse cursor with your group members](/blog/concurrent-editing.html) in real-time.
+**Tip:** When working in a group on the same diagram stored in Google Drive, right-click on the drawing canvas and [share your mouse cursor with your group members](/blog/concurrent-editing.html) in real-time.